 The demo treatments

-The sprayer was calibrated to apply water 93.5 L/ha (10 gpa) at 2.75 bar (40 psi) at 9.7 km/h (6 mph).
-This was dialled into the rate controller and intended to represent a typical fungicide application.
+The sprayer was calibrated for 93.5 L/ha (10 gpa) at 2.75 bar (40 psi) at 9.7 km/h (6 mph).
 The boom was suspended 50 cm (20 inches) above the top of the canopy.
-On one side of the boom, we ran yellow mini drift nozzles (MD 11002’s) to create a coarse spray quality, and on the other side we ran conventional yellow flat fans (F 11002’s) to produce a fine spray quality.
+On one side of the boom, we ran yellow mini drift nozzles (MD 11002’s) to create a Coarse spray quality, and on the other side we ran conventional yellow flat fans (F 11002’s) to produce a Fine spray quality.

-Water-sensitive paper was attached to rods that were placed in the soybeans.
-The papers were placed at three canopy depths: at the top, midway down and at the bottom of the canopy.
-Papers were oriented both face-up and face-down.
-Following each application, papers were collected for digital analysis using “DepositScan” which determines the percent of the paper covered with spray, and the droplet density.
+Water-sensitive paper was attached to rods at three canopy depths: at the top, midway down and at the bottom of the canopy.
+Papers were oriented both face-up and face-down (Figure 13).
+Following each application, papers were collected for digital analysis using “DepositScan” which calculates the percent surface coverage and the deposit density.
 Both of these factors contribute to overall coverage.